viamrobotics/docs/docs/components/servo/_index.md

 # SME: #team-bucket
 ---

-If you have a physical ["RC" or "hobby" servo motors](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos), configure it as a _servo_ component.
+Servo components provide an API for controlling the angular position of a servo precisely or getting its current status.

-Servos are small motors with built-in potentiometer position sensors, enabling you to control the angular position of the servo precisely.
+If you have a physical ["RC" or "hobby" servo motors](https://learn.adafruit.com/adafruit-motor-selection-guide/rc-servos) with built-in potentiometer position sensors, configure it as a _servo_ component.

 If your motor is coupled with an [encoder](/components/encoder/), not a potentiometer, for position feedback, you should configure it as an [encoded motor](/components/motor/encoded-motor/) instead.
 Check your device's data sheet for more information.

 ## Available models

-To use a hobby servo, you have to add it, and its dependencies, to your machine's configuration.
+To use a hobby servo, you have to add it to your machine's configuration.
 Generally servo's depend on a [board component](/components/board/).

 Go to your machine's **CONFIGURE** page, and add a model that supports your servo.